ClassicalTrip’s Rules to Live By (for students & adults)

 If your walking shoes are brand new and not broken in, pick up blister pads before departing.

 Though you will get a meal on the flights to Rome, bring some $ for snacks you may want at the airports to and from Europe.

 Your first “trip provided” meal begins after you land in Rome & last meal ends when you depart either Athens or Istanbul.

 Are you engaged or married?
 Congrats!
 You’re officially a couple.

 Are you pre-engaged with parental consent?
 (That means both sets of parents consider you pre-engaged, parents are assuming you will marry each other, and you are in an exclusive, pre-marriage relationship with each other.)
 Congrats!
 You’re a couple.

 Anything less . . . you are NOT a couple for the purposes of this trip.

 Dating two months or two years doesn’t make you an “official couple” for the purposes of this trip.
 If you don't fit into guidelines #1 or #2 above, even a parent's "pre-approval" does not make you "a couple".

 The following rules apply to you if you are "not a couple": No kissing, lapsitting, PDA, crossgender neck rubs, constant or consistent leaning on each other, heads in laps, leg-locked sitting, etc. No pairing off alone.

-If, perchance the stars of the universe have aligned perfectly and the love of your life (as ordained by destiny) is found during the trip, the burning flames of love and passion will endure beyond the end of the trip.
+If, perchance, the stars of the universe have aligned perfectly and the love of your life (as ordained by destiny and validated by last night's pizza dream) is found during the trip, the burning flames of love and passion will have to endure beyond the end of the trip.